H.323 Global Network Config Guide

 The preferred means of contacting users on the H.323 Global Network is to use H.323 URLs with identifiers in the form of user@example.com (also written as h323:user@example.com).
 This allows each network administrator to manage users in much the same way as email addresses.
 It also makes it easier for people to remember the contact addresses of associates.

-The HGN has a private nunbering plan administered by h323.net with numbers that start with +87840.
-The network also utilizes ENUM services offered by NRENum.net, which allows network managers to register existing E.164 addresses for use on the HGN.
-Lastly, Internet2 has a global dialing scheme called GDS which is accessable from any HGN-compliant network by dialing 00 followed by the GDS number.
+The HGN has a private numbering plan with numbers that start with +87840.
+Packetizer (who hosts h323.net) can also register your company's existing numbers so they are a part of the HGN or delegate the management of those numbers to your organization.
+The network also interfaces with ENUM services offered by NRENum.net, which allows resolving addresses used in academia.
+Lastly, Internet2 has a global dialing scheme called GDS which is accessible from any HGN-compliant network by dialing 00 followed by the GDS number.